 |13||Declaration of Final Result||To be notified later|

-SSC will decide the eligibility conditions for all applicants planning to participate in the recruitment process of SSC CHSL 2017.
+SSC decides the eligibility conditions for all applicants participating in the SSC CHSL 2018 recruitment process.
 Applicants will have to ensure that they fulfill the eligibility criteria before they fill and submit the application form.
 While the eligibility varies among the posts, there are few criteria applicable for all positions:

 SSC CHSL Eligibility 2018:

-Education qualification: Applicants should have qualified class XII, intermediate or an equivalent exam from an institute recognised by the State or Centre.
+Education qualification: Applicants should have passed class XII, intermediate or an equivalent exam from an institute recognised by the State or Centre.

 Age limit: Applicants should be within the age group of 18-27 years as on August 1, 2017.(Candidates born not before 02-01-1991 and not later than 01-01-2000).

 Read the complete details of SSC CHSL eligibility conditions here.

 The online application process of SSC CHSL had started from November 18 and aspirants were able to apply till December 27, 2017.
 The SSC CHSL 2018 application form had to be filled and submitted online as applications submitted in any other mode were not accepted by the commission.
 The application form of SSC CHSL comprised two parts, part 1 and 2 registration.
 Applicants had to fill both parts before submitting their applications.
 Applicants had to pay to Rs.100/- as application fees while submitting their online registration.
 Female candidates and applicants from SC/ST physically handicapped and ex-serviceman category were exempted from paying application fees.
 SSC CHSL application fee could be paid both online and offline.
 Applicants paying by cash had to generate and print a copy of the SBI Challan and those paying online had to complete both parts of the application form to complete the payment.